Geobility/Geobility.github.io/_portfolio/project2.md

 ### Digline Utility Location Export <img src="assets/img/portfolio/digline_logo.jpg" alt="Digline Logo" height="40" style="vertical-align:text-top"/>
 Digline provides underground utility location services for the State of Idaho.
 State law requires any underground utility to be located by its operators within 2 ft. of accuracy upon request.
 Digline receives the locate requests and notifies the locating agency of the request.
 There is a fee charged by Digline for each request.
 Also, each request takes staff time to research and respond, even if there are no utilities in proximity to the locate request.
 By automating the export and delivery of GIS information to Digline monthly, the City of Meridian was able to greatly reduce the number of requests they received.
 Now, when they do get a request, they know that they have buried assets within 50 ft of the request and that it's worth their time to head out to the site and mark their utilities.

-### Ada County Assessor Information Import
-Doug: this needs a rewrite!
-This is supposed to be a portfolio item, not a sales pitch about automation.
-One of the frustrating things for some agencies is that it is difficult to know what is wrong when a script or other automation fails to do its intended job.
-It's even more frustrating when you didn't know it was broken.
-Through script comments and advanced logging and notification methods, automation scripts can give staff the same level of detail on the success or failure of a process as they were used to in desktop GIS Software.
-Better than that, they don't even need notification if it worked.
-That detail can just be put in the logs.
-However, when something *does* go wrong, I can send an email or submit a support ticket if that's an option.
-It's up to you who gets notified when and with the method of your choice.

-### Map Visualization of Third-Party Database Information
+### Python Scripting
+With multiple Enterprise Geodatabase environments and workflows that depend on data being packaged for use in the field, much of the GIS work at the City of Meridian is done after-hours through automated Python scripts.
+Through enhanced error checking, many critical scripts send email alerts or create helpdesk tickets when something goes wrong.
+Detailed logging also shortens the troubleshooting time.
+These scripts ensure data flows execute consistently and on a predictable schedule.

+### Microsoft SQL-Server ETL
 Some Database applications contain information that is not fully comprehended when viewed in charts and tables.
 When this information can be linked to location and viewed spatially, the data begins to speak to us more clearly.
-I've enabled these databases to speak to uses either through planned integration prior to implementation, or designing new workflows that have brought tabular data into real-world mapping applications.
+SQL Views and Stored Procedures have enabled the City of Meridian's databases to speak to users through regular data extraction, transformation and loading into mapping databases and applications.
+These integrations enhance the ability to visualize and analyze all varieties of the City's operational information.

+<a href="#contact" target="_blank">Want to make your workflows automatic?</a>